 Everyone knows an eccentric or two.
 In maturity, these eccentrics often bloom into full-fledged wackos.

-Assisted Living: The Musical® is a seventy-five minute parade of such wackos, displayed in sketch and song.
+Assisted Living: The Musical® is a 75-minute parade of such wackos, displayed in sketch and song.
 They are Lothario and lawyer, nurse and neurotic, golfers, gropers, and a retired Catskills comic.
 There are those who recall their youth with body art and those who regain it behind the wheel.